mothur/mothur.github.io/_wiki/screen.seqs.md

 The maxn parameter has the same function as maxambig.
 It is retained as a separate command to avoid problems for users running scripts developed on older versions of the program.
-As a sequence is read in, any degenerate bases are converted to \'N\'s.
+As a sequence is read in, any degenerate bases are converted to 'N's.

 ### maxhomop

-While we don\'t necessarily know the longest acceptable homopolymer for a 16S rRNA gene, the max length of 31 is clearly a sequencing artifact.
+While we don't necessarily know the longest acceptable homopolymer for a 16S rRNA gene, the max length of 31 is clearly a sequencing artifact.
 If you are interested in removing sequences with excessively long homopolymers, then you should use the maxhomop option: